 What we’re left with is the curiosity of the film’s claim as a ’70s B-picture.
 Midnight films are known for exploring in subtext a grimier or less normative side of the reality of the time in which they were produced – it’s almost the unstated norm in any film.
 And writing about an American film made in the ’70s as inextricably linked to that time and that decade is perhaps the biggest cliché in the book, but The Texas Chainsaw Massacre is so viciously and unapologetically a film that couldn’t but have been made in the 1970s that it feels dishonest not to mention the fact.
 Released in the same year as other beaten-down ’70s exercises in cynicism such as The Godfather II, Chinatown, and the viciously paranoid The Conversation, this film is perhaps the most timely of them all.
 The Texas Chainsaw Massacre, largely owing to its low-budget non-corporate nature, had the freedom to boil all of this depression and hellishness right down to its most primal core, unadorned with any ornamental happiness whatsoever.
 It is one of the most nightmarish collective gasps of them all, bent on taking real world horrors and rendering them so depressingly pinpoint and direct in their concrete malaise that no reason, no logic, and no excuse is necessary to cause harm.
 Any sense of cause and effect had been taken outside, shot in the head, driven over, set on fire, beaten to a pulp, and blown up for good measure.

 There’s a certain undeniable air of the anti-rural to the film; it opts not to critique the long-forgotten spots of American history and instead to capture the fear they instilled in people.
 As such, it’s quite a bit problematic in making the rural poor out to be creepy heathens who are less than human, objects of fear rather than subjects of exploration – it is very much a film from the gaze of suburban dwellers who trek out to these forgotten spots and discover what’s waiting within, and it is not particularly interested in critiquing that gaze (unlike many other more textured and nuanced ’70s films).
 Thus, an amoral film awaits, but amoral and art, unfortunately, are not mutually exclusive; this is a film that points out a fear faced by society, even if it is an immoral and irrational one, and codifies it and shoves it onto the screen as a collective nightmare shared by that society.
 It does not seek to explain it or to come to terms with the rural regions of society, or to critique society for being afraid of those regions invalidly.
-The Texas Chainsaw Massacre is not interested in texture or nuance though – it’s interested in the raw power of guerrilla senselessness and a lack of thought or form.
+The Texas Chainsaw Massacre is not interested in texture or nuance though – it’s interested in the raw instability of guerrilla senselessness and a thoughtfully thoughtless lack of form.
 If The Texas Chainsaw Massacre is one of the most immoral and depraved famous films ever made to have its way with just about every human sense, the central question of its morality is merely one more blood-drenched question mark on its tattered sleeve.